jhpyle/docassemble/_docs/documents.md

     [Playground].
   * If the text is `docassemble.missouri:data/static/sample_form.pdf`,
     that file will be retrieved from the `docassemble.missouri` package.

+## <a name="manual"></a>Adding a DAFile to an attachment manually

+Normally, the `attachment` block is used to perform document assembly.
+If you already have a file that is complete, and you just want to show it as an `attachment`, or as part of an `attachment`, you can use the `manual` specifier.
+The `manual` specifier needs to refer to a dictionary where the keys are file extensions (in lowercase) and the values are [Python expressions] referencing `DAFile` objects.

+{% include side-by-side.html demo="document-manual" %}

+If you need to do a computation to figure out what extensions and documents you need, you can use `manual code` instead. `manual code` must refer to a [Python expression] that evaluates to a dictionary in which the keys are file extensions (in lowercase) and the values are `DAFile` objects.

+{% include side-by-side.html demo="document-manual-code" %}

+You can use `manual` or `manual code` to show file types other than PDF, DOCX, etc. Here is an example of showing a JPEG file:

+{% include side-by-side.html demo="document-manual-jpg" %}

+It is possible to combine `manual` and `manual code` with `docx template file`, `pdf template file`, `content`, etc. The manual file extensions will take precedence.

 ## <a name="pdfa"></a>Producing PDF/A files